stefanwalther/qvBetterCurrentSelectionsBox/README.md

 # qvBetterCurrentSelectionsBox
-"Better Current Selections Box" is an advanced selection box for QlikView with the ability to hide and translate fields and to select different icons.
+**_Better Current Selections Box_** is an advanced selection box for QlikView with the ability to hide and translate fields and to select different icons.

 ## Project Page